-WHO offers a framework for assessing local conditions and identifying areas for improvement based on eight key urban realms, or domains, which guide cities through the planning process.
+In a nutshell, WHO offers a framework for assessing local conditions and identifying areas for improvement based on eight key urban realms, or domains, which guide cities through the planning process.
 A highly collaborative and community based process, the goal is to update and reevaluate the plan every four years, thereby ensuring that the efforts are reflective of the community they represent.

 The baseline assessment is conducted in the initial year of the effort and aims to identify the assets and gaps within the identified domains, often by working closely with older adults, community providers, and various data sources.
 Based on those results, the Action Plan identifies key areas for improvement and develops recommendations that the initiative can focus on in the coming three years to improve conditions in those domains.
-Ideally all recommendations would incorporate SMART (specific, measurable, attainable, relevant, time-bound) goals, or guidelines that help ensure the recommendations are addressing gaps, that the work is measurable, is time limited, readily actionable, and other critical considerations (see Image 1 for livable communities timeline prior to implementation).
-The Implementation phase is generally a three-year timeline in which the group executes the identified recommendations, followed by a year of evaluation and assessment and publicly sharing those results.
-Based on the successes and any newly identified gaps, the Action Plan would be updated and implemented for an additional three years.
+Ideally all recommendations would incorporate SMART goals, or guidelines that help ensure the recommendations are addressing gaps, that the work is measurable, is time limited, are readily actionable, and other critical considerations.
+The Implementation phase is generally a three year timeline in which the group is executing the identified recommendations, followed by a year of evaluation and assessment and publicly sharing those results.
+Based on the successes and any newly identified gaps, the Action Plan would be